Surrounding Code Fragments with Templates

 We would like to enclose the statement in a

 using directive.
 JetBrains Rider conveniently offers the corresponding predefined template to streamline this operation.
-Pressing N/A after selecting this code block opens a drop-down list with available templates:
+Pressing N/A after selecting this code block opens a list with available templates:

 To choose the using template, you can do one of the following: